DanielHarrod/AppTestStudio-Projects/README.md

 **Recommendations:**
 - Keep the target application visible but move it off-screen (e.g., drag to the side or bottom).
-- Avoid minimizing the target application.
+- Avoid minimizing the target application, minimized appliations do not have graphics rendered resulting in a black screen.
 - Screen savers are acceptable, but note: some applications only update when active.
-- AppTestStudio itself can run minimized without issues — automation runs in a separate thread.
+- AppTestStudio itself can run minimized without issues — automation runs in a separate uninterruped thread.

 ---